sabhiram/sabhiram.github.io/_posts/2015-01-21-golang_trace_fns_part_1.md

 Exiting main()
 {% endhighlight %}

 Great!
 We avoided having to print an exit statement for each branch which returned from the function.
-Wouldn't it be nice if we did not have to explicitly name the function in our `fmt.Printf(..)` statements?
+Wouldn't it be nice if we did not have to explicitly name the function in our `fmt.Printf()` statements?

 ### Extracting Function Names (at runtime)